Geon Tile

 Five autumnal tiles that celebrate fall

 The warm and rich colours of autumn are perfect to create a cosy interior.
 Not only are the earthy tones extremely trendy, they offer an immediately recognisable atmosphere that welcomes the beginning of festivities.
 To celebrate this time of year we have compiled a selection of tiles that reflects this stylish season.
-1. ExCinere from Formafantasma and Dzek Perhaps an unsual pick for autumn tile … Continue reading Five autumnal tiles that celebrate fall
+1. ExCinere from Formafantasma and Dzek Perhaps an unusual pick for autumn tile … Continue reading Five autumnal tiles that celebrate fall